CorrelAid/pocketapi/CONTRIBUTING.md

 - Please create a Git branch for your pull request (PR).
 - make sure the badges in the README before and after making changes to ensure everything is still working as expected.
 - Please provide tests in the tests folder.
 This makes it easier for us to accept your PR.
+- Please format your code using the [`styler`](https://styler.r-lib.org/) package before committing it.
 - If you're change is user-facing (e.g. changing function parameters), include a bullet to the top of NEWS.md below the current development version header describing the changes made followed by your GitHub username and links to relevant issue(s)/PR(s).

 The following code of conduct is to be respected.